umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_assets.md

 ## Assets
-The assets endpoint allow access to obtain
+Use this endpoint to obtain details on Mautic's assets.

 ```php
 <?php